equinor/GT-Post/docs/technical_docs/introduction_td.rst

 *************************************
 Preservation data is derived along with the age of deposition, which is used to reconstruct the stratigraphy.
-At any location and output timestep (t, x, y) sediment is deposited when the total incoming amount of material exceeds the amount of outgoing sediment (i.e. a negative sediment flux).
+At any location and output timestep (t, x, y) sediment is deposited when the total incoming amount of sediment exceeds the amount of outgoing sediment (i.e. a negative sediment flux).
 The bed level increases by an amount that is calculated from the total deposited volume and the cell size.
 If the flux is positive, so if more sediment leaves the cell than what comes in, there is erosion taking place